kdheepak/lazygit.nvim/README.md

 ### Telescope Plugin

-the telescope Plugin is used to track all git repository visited in one nvim session.
+The Telescope plugin is used to track all git repository visited in one nvim session.

 ![lazygittelplugin](https://user-images.githubusercontent.com/10464534/156933468-c89abee4-6afb-457c-8b02-55b67913aef2.png)
 (background image is not included :smirk:)

-__why a telescope Plugin__ ?
+**Why a telescope Plugin** ?

 Assuming you have one or more submodule(s) in your project and you want to commit changes in both the submodule(s) and the main repo.
-Though switching between submodules and main repo is not strait forward.
-My solution was at first,
+Though switching between submodules and main repo is not straight forward.
+A solution at first could be:

 1. open a file inside the submodule
 2. open lazygit
 3. do commit